These vegan cowboy boots were made for walking.

 Vegan leather doesn’t always fare better.
 The vast majority of vegan leather is made from plastic, primarily polyurethane (PU) and polyvinyl chloride (PVC) — which aren’t biodegradable.
 Plus, vegan leathers may also be dyed — a chemical-laden process that is also pollutive.

-Those looking to reduce their impact on the planet and animals can opt to buy secondhand leather pieces.
-Although they’re not cowhide-free, their purchase reduces the natural resources and energy required used to make new products.
+Those looking to reduce their impact on the planet and animals can opt for secondhand leather pieces.
+Although they’re not cowhide-free, their purchase reduces the natural resources and energy required used to make new products.Â

-1. Stella McCartney Cowboy Boots
+Stella McCartney

-2. Good Guys Don’t Wear Leather Duke Boots
+Good Guys Don’t Wear Leather

 Boots for him and her.
 Founded in Paris in 2011, this ethical brand prioritizes animals and the planet.
 It uses eco-friendly packaging and sustainable materials like recyclable shoe lining made from corn.
 For a classic Western look, shop the Duke Boots, which come in a variety of colors, including black, brown, mustard, and beige.
-The company also has high heel ankle boots made from AppleSkin, a sustainable, vegan leather.
+The company also has high-heeled ankle boots made from AppleSkin, a sustainable, vegan leather.

-3. Will’s Western Boots
+Will’s Western Boots

 Lasso a pair of these cow-free cowboy boots.
 Certified carbon neutral, the Western Boots feature bio-based vegan leather made from cereal crops.
 Available in black and chestnut, you’re definitely going to want to wear the bad boys from morning ‘til night.